-Loanbuilder only provides the short-term loan, so there are no confusing array of options.
-There is only one choice and a smooth process for qualifying.
+LoanBuilder provides only short-term loans, so there are no confusing options.
+There is only one choice and a smooth application process.
 Like most online lenders, the LoanBuilder application process is very quick and streamlined.
 It only takes 5 – 10 minutes to fill out this basic questionnaire.

 However, it is not quite as streamlined as some of its elite competitors.
 The approval times can vary from 24 – 72 hours, as opposed to 10 minutes boasted by some other lenders.
 But waiting a few days for funding should not be such a deal-breaker for most people serious about expanding their business.
 Funding is provided within 24 hours upon approval.

 To proceed through the application process, clients will simply need to fill out a basic questionnaire and supply the required documents (minimal).
 It is not an automated process but requires manual review.
-However, applications above $250,000 must call directly to apply.
+However, applications requiring over $250,000 must call directly to apply.

 Get funding with LoanBuilder

-As part of the wider PayPal umbrella, LoanBuilder is about as transparent and reputable as it gets.
-PayPal has been around since 1998, when it was branded as ‘Confinity’.
-It has come a long way since its original mission to create a global payment mechanism independent of governments and cartels.
-It is now very much public and transparent.
+As part of the broader PayPal umbrella, LoanBuilder is about as transparent and reputable as it gets.
+PayPal has been around since 1998 when it was branded as ‘Confinity.’
+Paypal has come a long way since its original mission to create a global payment mechanism independent of governments and cartels, and it and all its subsidiaries have transparent terms and structure.

-The fees are clearly disclosed at the outset of the loan.
-You won’t be hit with any hidden charges with PayPal.
-The fees are between 6 – 19% upfront of the total loan amount, without any other fees.
-This makes it perfect for the short-term lending market, which is notorious for hidden charges.
+With LoanBuilder, you will not be surprised by any hidden fees, as all of these are clearly disclosed at the outset of the loan.
+The fees are between 6 – 19% upfront of the total loan amount, without any additional fees, which makes it perfect for the short-term lending market, otherwise notorious for hidden charges.

 The transparency of its fee structure is one of its greatest strengths.
 In fact, having transparent pricing is one of the biggest strengths of any kind of lending model.
 Nothing will frustrate a customer more than paying more than was initially expected.